garrandall/popular-music-data/tracks/sweet-caroline-glee-cast.md

   start_date: '2009-11-07'
 ---

 Where it began, I can't begin to knowing
 But then I know it's growing strong
 Was in the spring,
 And spring became the summer
 Who'd believe you'd come along

 Hands, touching hands, reaching out
 Touching me, touching you
 Oh, sweet Caroline
 Good times never seem so good
 I've been inclined to believe it never would

 Oh, sweet Caroline
 Good times never seem so good
-I've been inclined to believe it never would oooh oh no no..
+I've been inclined to believe it never would oh oh no no..